MarSims/RPC-NI/README.md

+This is a very simple implementation of our paper:

-Title: Representative Point-Based Clustering with Neighborhood Information for Complex Data Structures
+Representative Point-Based Clustering with Neighborhood Information for Complex Data Structures

 Author: Zhongju Shang, Yaoguo Dang, Haowei Wang, and Sifeng Liu

-Copyright 2024, All Rights Reserved
+This code has been evaluated on Matlab 2013b